azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 **i) InventoryJob:**

- Use to get subscription list to be scanned and store into LA workspace.
+ Responsible to fetch details about all the subscriptions that has been granted access as Reader using central MI.
+All these subscriptions will be fetched by the job and persisted into LA.
+These subscriptions are scanned automatically by the consecutive jobs.

- To see the job, you can go to resource 'AzSKTSWorkItemProcessor-xxxxx' --> 'Webjobs' Properties --> Verify '0.1.Inventory' is scheduled to run once every day.
+ To see the job, you can go to resource 'AzSKTSWorkItemProcessor-xxxxx' --> 'Webjobs' Properties --> Verify '0.1.Inventory' <br />By Default this job is scheduled to run once every day.

  ![ProcessorWebjobs](../Images/12_TSS_Processor_WebJobs.png)

- **ii) WorkItemSchedulerJob:** Used to queue subscription for the scan.
+ **ii) WorkItemSchedulerJob:**

+ Responsible to queue up subscriptions as workitems for scanning.
+It also reconciles the errored subscriptions through retries in the end.
+By default it would retry to scan for 5 times for each error subscription.
+IF there are nothing to process for the day, it would simply ignore the run.

- Go to resource 'AzSKTSWorkItemScheduler-xxxxx' --> 'Webjobs' Properties -->Verify '0.2.JobProcessor' is scheduled to run  once every day.
+ Go to resource 'AzSKTSWorkItemScheduler-xxxxx' --> 'Webjobs' Properties -->Verify '0.2.JobProcessor'.
+ <br/> By default this job is scheduled to run every 30 minutes through out the day.

 ![SchedulerWebjobs](../Images/12_TSS_Scheduler_Webjobs.png)

+ **iii) WorkItemProcessorJob:**

- **iii) WorkItemProcessorJob:** Read subscription list from queue and scan for security controls.
-Go to resource 'AzSKTSWorkItemProcessor-xxxxx' --> 'Webjobs' Properties --> Verify '0.3.WorkItemProcessorJob' is scheduled to run for two hours to scan subscriptions.
+ Read subscription list from queue and scan for Azure control plane security controls.

+ Go to resource 'AzSKTSWorkItemProcessor-xxxxx' --> 'Webjobs' Properties --> Verify '0.3.WorkItemProcessorJob'
+ <br /> By default this job is scheduled to run for two hours to scan subscriptions.
 (Refer screenshot from Job01)

 **Note:** Jobs are scheduled to run from UTC 00:00 time.
-You can also run the jobs manually by trigger jobs 01, 02 and 03 in sequence (10 mins interval).
-After some interval you will start seeing scan results in storage account and LA workspace.
+You can also run the jobs manually by trigger jobs 01, 02 and 03 in sequence with an interval 10 mins in between.
+After Job 3 completes processing the messages in the queue, you will start seeing scan results in storage account and LA workspace.

 [Back to top…](Readme.md#contents)
 ## Tenant Security Solution - how it works (under the covers)
- #TODO
+ Tenant Security Solution is built by extending what DevOps Tool Kit has been doing and leveraging the best of Azure native features.
+It is a hybrid model, which leverages the native Azure security capabilities like ASC, Azure Policies, etc. to evaluate the security contorls and continue to leverage DevOps Kit scanning capabilities to cover the gaps.

+It has been desinged to handle huge scales in highly performant and cost efficient manner.
+[TODO] should we give some numbers here?

+As a central team, you can run the scan at regular intervals and also empower your DevOps Engineers to run the module independelty to address the failures.

+Below diagram depicts a high level overview of the hybrid model.

 ![Internals](../Images/12_TenantSetupInternals.png)